Have you ever considered buying coverage for your family, but are not sure if life insurance is worth it?

 - Permanent life insurance can provide a death benefit to beneficiaries if you die prematurely.
 The death benefit provides many with the peace of mind that their family will be taken care of.

 - Permanent life insurance policies include more options than term life, such as whole life insurance or universal life insurance.
-These life insurance policies also have a cash benefit component that builds over time which is accumulative and tax deferred until withdrawn from the account.
+These life insurance policies also have a cash value component that builds over time which is accumulative and tax deferred until withdrawn from the account.
 This means it would take longer to break even, but a whole life insurance policy is not limited

 Cons of permanent life insurance include: